 Lilia Teninty, Office of Developmental Disabilities Services Director

-In her role as the Director of the Office of Developmental Disabilities Services (ODDS) in DHS, Lilia is responsible for the development, oversight and delivery of intellectual and developmental disability services across Oregon.
+In her role as the Director of the Office of Developmental Disabilities Services (ODDS) in DHS, Lilia Teninty is responsible for the development, oversight and delivery of intellectual and developmental disability services across Oregon.

 Anna Lansky, Office of Developmental Disabilities Services Deputy Director

 Anna Lansky became the Deputy Director for the Office of Developmental Disabilities Services in 2015.
-In partnership with DD Director, she works to set and implement the strategic vision for DD programs in Oregon, and shares accountability for services for individuals with intellectual and developmental disabilities and for the work of the DD program staff.
+In partnership with the DD Director, she works to set and implement the strategic vision for DD programs in Oregon, and shares accountability for services for individuals with intellectual and developmental disabilities and for the work of the DD program staff.

 Prior to DHS, Anna worked at the UALR Survey Research Center and was co-author and leading contributor to several of the studies.
 Since 2005, she worked on automated cost allocation, financial systems and business process improvement projects at the Arkansas Department of Human Services.

 Anna also worked with the DHS Office of Policy and Planning, and lead efforts related to health care reform.